KITCHEN SYNC

 The short, percussive blast that is KITCHEN SYNC lands squarely on the other end of the musical spectrum.
 When I told my husband Dan what the title of this little piece was going to be, and how the musicians will rely solely on lots of related utensils and tools as their instruments, he enthusiastically replied, "you should have them PLAY a kitchen sink, too!".
 I loved the idea, but explained that it might be logistically difficult for ensembles to lug a big appliance to the band room or the stage.

 Scrolling through Facebook a day later, I stumbled upon a post from my friend Jennifer Jolley, one of the five co-conspirators of SUITE TREATS, a collection of miniature, highly adaptable, fun-to-play pieces for which KITCHEN SYNC was composed.
 She mentioned something about her piece sporting a prerecorded accompaniment track.
 My brain lit up.
 I had designed my little rhythmic offering to work purely acoustically, but suddenly the prospect of an additional version became too tempting to ignore: now I could include everything AND the kitchen sink!
-Mine and Dan's, in this case, as can be heard in the accompaniment track.
+Mine and Dan's, in this case, as can be heard in the audio track.

-PROGRAM BIO for Alex Shapiro Photo and bio
+PROGRAM BIO for Alex Shapiro

-The accompaniment track is optional, but encouraged: it's recorded at two tempos: quarter = 135, and a more daring quarter = 175.
+The audio track is optional, but encouraged: it's recorded at two tempos: quarter = 135, and a more daring quarter = 175.
 If an ensemble wishes to play the piece at a slower or faster tempo, they can easily do so without the track, which mostly contains a few fun percussive sounds from the composer's kitchen sink as well as a ticking metronomic egg timer with an all-important ding at the very end.
 Without the track, one musician can be tasked with triggering the timer bell.

 Given the brevity of the piece, one effective concert suggestion is to have the ensemble first perform the slow version, immediately followed by the more exciting faster version!

-The parts are divided into four "Chef Teams" playing from one-line percussion staves, plus "Higher Register Cooks" and "Lower Register Cooks" who are instructed to play a shifting drone or rhythm of any pitch or pitches of their Cook team's collective choice, in the lower register of their instrument (whether piccolo, viola, euphonium, or string bass).
+plus "Higher Register Cooks" and "Lower Register Cooks" who are instructed to play a shifting drone or rhythm of any pitch or pitches of their Cook team's collective choice, in the lower register of their instrument (whether piccolo, viola, euphonium, or string bass).

 Visual props-- like chefs' hats (known as toques), dish towels, oven mitts, and other kitchen-related tools, make the performance even more engaging!